jonhue/cv/work.md

 *
     `06/2019 - 08/2019`
     **RC5** - x86-Assembly/C
     An Assembly implementation of the RC5 block cipher for the x86 instruction set.
-Implementation of three different modes of operations, using the SSE extensions for a SIMD implementation.
+Implementation of three different modes of operations, using the SSE extensions to the x86 ISA for a SIMD implementation.

 *
     `03/2019`